 Exploring Old Maps

-The purpose is to provide a forum for the communication of results (which may appear elsewhere) that may be useful to the community.
+The purpose of this workshop is to provide a forum for the communication of results (which may appear elsewhere) that may be useful to the community.
 Researchers and practitioners of all areas working on unlocking the content of old maps are welcome to participate.
 We welcome humanities scholars, developers, computer and information scientists as well as librarians, archivists and curators.
-Submissions are welcome from researchers at all career stages.
+Submissions are welcome from researchers at all career stages, as well as practitioners.

 Scope of Interest